“The past is a great place and I don’t want to erase it or to regret it, but I don’t want to be its prisoner either.” – Mick Jagger

 As life’s circumstances change, we often don’t really know how good we had it until we don’t have it anymore.
 That’s a sure recipe for regret.

 Do you wish you had taken better care of yourself – physically or otherwise?
 Many people don’t worry about their health, putting work and other family members’ needs ahead of their own – until the waving of the first red flag.
-The health issues that result from neglecting your physical health are very real, taking the form of heart disease, diabetes and a host of other ailments.
+Neglecting your physical health and failing to manage your stress can result in myriad ailments, from insomnia to chronic pain, heart disease, diabetes and a host of other serious problems.

 You don’t have to be obese or face health issues to lament not taking better care of your body.
 Packing on a few extra pounds becomes a harder process to reverse with age and a slowing metabolism.
 This can take a toll on body image and self-esteem.